OlivierSohn/hamazed/BACKLOG.md

 - or each room has an objective number, once the objective is reached, a door opens to the next room

 ## Animation Design
-->

 - Today the contract of pure animation functions is that they should return a constant number of animation points that are correlated across frames.
-We could also make them say "After frame x, since my animation is done I will return an empty list"
+We could also make them say "After frame x, since my animation is done I will return an empty list" : it could allow to stop animations that have "OnWall Traverse" and will continue indefinitely or to interpret "OnWall Traverse" as "OnWall ReboundAnd" for animations that don't guarantee they will end

 - have several lists of animations
   - each list has a different collision function: